-Jet Metal Corp., formerly Crosshair Energy Corporation ("Jet Metal") has been the manager of The Bootheel Project, LLC venture since 2007.
+Canada Jetlines Ltd. (formerly, Jet Metal Corp.) has been the manager of The Bootheel Project, LLC venture since 2007.
 Following a decision to not fund our portion of the budget for the venture's budget year ending March 31, 2012, our ownership interest was reduced from 25% to approximately 19%.
 Since then, we have maintained our ownership interest by participating in the project's budgets and programs, which have been limited to nominal land maintenance (payment of maintenance for unpatented mining claims and of state lease rentals) and general overhead (e.g., insurance).
-In April 2016, the Management Committee of the Bootheel Project determined to continue the ownership and maintenance on the Bootheel Project, LLC.
-No additional exploration or development activities are expected at this time for 2017.
-Due to the continuing decline in the spot price of uranium combined with the reduction in minerals when the related lease was not renegotiated, the Company examined the valuation of the investment and determined that as a standalone investment, it had an insignificant value and was therefore fully impaired during 2016 resulting in a loss on investment of \$1.1 million.
+In April 2017, the Management Committee of the Bootheel Project determined to continue the ownership and maintenance on the Bootheel property for the fiscal year ending March 31, 2018, which is the fiscal year end of The Bootheel Project, LLC.
+No exploration or development activities are expected during 2018.
+Due to the continuing decline in the spot price of uranium combined with the reduction in minerals when the related lease was not renegotiated, we examined the valuation of the investment and determined that as a standalone investment, it had an insignificant value and was therefore fully impaired during 2016 resulting in a loss on investment of \$1.1 million.